 being forced to re-evaluate how they reach their customers.

-In order to stay competitive today, being flexible in the current market is essential.
+In order to stay competitive, being flexible in the current market is essential.
 There are many ways to stay in touch with your customer base but some methods are better than others.
 If unsure of where to get started, these five methods of communication should be a business cornerstone.

-As a free and effective option, Google My Business profile is a free listing that will appear in search results and on Google maps.
-With so many people turning to this search engine for their services, you have to have a page and keep it current to stay competitive.
+As a free and effective option, a Google My Business profile is a free listing that will appear in search results and on Google maps.
+With so many people turning to this search engine for their services, you need to have a page and keep it current to stay competitive.

-Twitter is a conversational site that allows companies to stay relevant and provides quick information that’s easy to remain visible with customers.
+Twitter is a conversational site that allows companies to stay relevant and provides quick information, making it easy to remain visible with customers.
 Make sure to keep up-to-date by reposting company reviews as Twitter statuses.
 This will let your customers know that you care about their reviews and that your company is still going.
 You can also advertise your company as a small business since there is an interest in keeping small businesses open during the pandemic.